abdulla971/Credit_Risk_Analysis/README.md

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 When using data from LendingClub; a peer-to-peer lending services company to apply we to employ different techniques to train and evaluate models with unbalanced classes ...

 ### Understanding Machine Learning

+Machine Learning → Supervised Learning → Classification OR Regression:

+— Classification predicts the CATEGORY that data belongs to.
+— Regression predicts a NUMERICAL value based on previously observed data.